bishwabikash/NBDE/README.md

  Different folders have been created in the repository under which files of different types and needs have been categorized.
 As for example, putting all the images  under the same parent folder named as "Images" inorder to avoid path related problems in the code.

 # HTML files and their associated briefs
-index.html contains the main homepage login.html contains the login portal for both franchise  and admin
+index.html contains the main homepage. login.html contains the login portal for both franchise  and admin.

 # CSS files and their associated briefs
 style.css contains the styling that has been done for index.html login.css contains the styling that has been done for login.html